Bullying & Harrassment

-The New Zealand Parliament passed amendments to the Employment Relations Act 2000 (the Act) on 17 February 2026 that will reshape the personal grievance landscape and the management of Independent Contractor agreements.
+Amendments to the Employment Relations Act 2000 (the Act) that became law on 21 February 2026, will reshape the personal grievance landscape and the management of Independent Contractor agreements.

 Below is a summary of the key changes: